-Melissa McCrossan, Administrator
+Melissa McCrossan, Administrator and Coordinator(Cowal)

 I am single Mum raising 4 children, 2 boys and 2 girls aged from 7 to 14 years.
 I was Chairperson at the children’s nursery for 3 years and I help to run the infant library and book fairs at my local primary school.
 Recently I joined the PTA at Dunoon Grammar School.